create3000/x_ite/docs/_posts/components/EnvironmentalEffects/TextureBackground.md

 The angle array values increase from 0.0 zenith (straight up) to π/2=1.570796 (horizon) to π=3.14159 (nadir).

-#### Hint
+#### Hints

+- This field may be ignored, applying the default value regardless.
 - [Radian units for angular measure](https://en.wikipedia.org/wiki/Radian){:target="_blank"}

 #### Warnings

 - You must have one more skyColor value than *skyAngle* values.
 - Colors at *skyAngle*=0 are ignored.
-Interchange profile hint: this field may be ignored, applying the default value regardless.
+Interchange profile

 ### MFColor [in, out] **skyColor** 0 0 0 <small>[0,1]</small>